munificent/journal/asset/post/2015-09-08-the-hardest-program-ive-ever-written.md

 ## Formatting chunks

 We've got ourselves a big tree of chunks owned by a slew of rules.
-Earlier, I said a rule is like a knob.
-Now we get to dial them in.
+Earlier, I said rule values are like knobs.
+Now we get to dial those knobs in.
 Doing this naïvely is infeasible.
 Even a small source file contains hundreds of individual rules and the set of possible solutions is exponential in the number of rules.

 The first thing we do is [divide the chunk list][divide] into regions we *know* can't interfere with each other.
 These are roughly "lines" of code.
 So with: